2020s in military history: Nagorno-Karabakh war

 The 2020 Nagorno-Karabakh war was an armed conflict between Azerbaijan, supported by Turkey, and the self-proclaimed Republic of Artsakh together with Armenia, in the disputed region of Nagorno-Karabakh.
 It was the latest escalation of an unresolved conflict over the region, which is internationally recognized as part of Azerbaijan, but partially governed by Artsakh, a breakaway state with an Armenian ethnic majority.Clashes began on the morning of 27 September 2020 along the Nagorno-Karabakh Line of Contact, which had been established in the aftermath of the First Nagorno-Karabakh war (1988–1994).
 In response to the clashes, Armenia and Artsakh introduced martial law and total mobilization, while Azerbaijan introduced martial law and a curfew, later declaring partial mobilization on 28 September 2020.
 Turkey provided military support to Azerbaijan, although the extent of this support has been disputed.
 Turkey's involvement is thought to have been an attempt to extend its sphere of influence, both by increasing the standing of Azerbaijan in the conflict and by marginalizing Russia's influence over the region.

 Following the capture of Shusha, the second-largest settlement in Nagorno-Karabakh, a ceasefire agreement was signed between the President of Azerbaijan, Ilham Aliyev, the Prime Minister of Armenia, Nikol Pashinyan, and the President of Russia, Vladimir Putin, ending all hostilities in the area from 00:00, 10 November 2020 Moscow Time.
 The President of Artsakh, Arayik Harutyunyan, also agreed to end the hostilities.
 Under the agreement, the warring sides will keep control of their currently held areas within Nagorno-Karabakh, while Armenia will return the surrounding territories it occupied in 1994 to Azerbaijan.
 Azerbaijan will also gain land access to its Nakhchivan exclave bordering Turkey and Iran.
 Approximately 2,000 Russian soldiers will be deployed as peacekeeping forces along the Lachin corridor between Armenia and Nagorno-Karabakh for a mandate of at least five years.

-Mideast
+Middle East

+Israel-Palestine-Lebanon-Iran conflict

+On 7 October 2023, the Palestinian militant group Hamas launched a surprise attack on Israel, beginning the Gaza war.
+On 8 October 2023, the Lebanese militant group Hezbollah fired guided rockets and artillery shells at Israeli positions, beginning the 2023 Israel-Hezbollah conflict.
+On 1 April 2024, Israel conducted an airstrike on the Iranian consulate complex in Damascus, Syria, beginning the 2024 Iran-Israel conflict.
+In September 2024, the Israel-Hezbollah conflict escalated into the 2024 Israel-Hezbollah War.
+On 13 June 2025, Israel launched strikes on Iranian nuclear and military facilities, starting the Iran–Israel war, which resulted in a ceasefire after the US attacked Iranian nuclear sites.